axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 **Notes:**
 - **AxelarnetGateway**: This contract only has a `nexus` parameter and does not require governance or admin roles.
 No action needed.
-- **NexusGateway**: Similar to AxelarnetGateway, this contract only has a `nexus` parameter.
+- **NexusGateway**: This contract has been deprecated and is no longer in use.
 No action needed.
 - **Controller and Governance Multisig**: These are under development (TBD) and will be addressed in a future release.
 - **Future Change - XrplMultisigProver**: The `UpdateVerifierSet` operation in the admin role will be moved to a dedicated Key Rotation role in a future contract upgrade, allowing the Key Rotation EOA to handle verifier set updates independently from other admin operations.